maniaplanet/documentation/creation/maniascript/general/syntax-basics.md

 After a declare instruction, the variables are only accessible in the directly enclosing curly-brackets {...}.

 ###Directives
-At the top of a script, some special code may be required : those special lines start with the '#' character.
-Note that directives are [b]not[/b] finished with a semicolon ';'
+At the top of a script, some special code may be required : those special lines start with the `#` character.
+Note that directives are *not* finished with a semicolon `;`

-[list]
-#RequiredContext XXX : the context of a script.
+* `#RequiredContext XXX` : the context of a script.
 This is meant to avoid trying to use an EditorPlugin as a GameMode, because it will always fail
-#Const XXX YYYY : declare a constant named XXX, with value YYYY.
+* `#Const XXX YYYY` : declare a constant named XXX, with value YYYY.
 This value can not be modified.
-#Setting XXX YYYY : from the script's scope, #Setting behave exactly as #Const.
+* `#Setting XXX YYYY` : from the script's scope, `#Setting` behave exactly as `#Const`.
 But this value can be modified from "outside" the script
-#Include "XXX" as YYYY : load a library or include a file, and bind the functions to the namespace YYYY.
+* `#Include "XXX" as YYYY` : load a library or include a file, and bind the functions to the namespace YYYY.
-[/list]

 Exemple of include :
 ```{C}